LucasTyph/chess-openings-trainer/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` for details (add one if you plan to distribute the project).
+See `LICENSE` for details.